react-native-community/discussions-and-proposals/proposals/0000-React-Native-Test-App-as-a-Package.md

 should only require doing one of the platform specific substeps of step 4.

-**Upgrading React Native** to the latest version, or any desired version, should only require bumping the version of this package.
+**Upgrading React Native** to the latest version, or any desired version, should only require bumping the version of `react-native`.
+The test app should support multiple versions of React Native, including being able to compile from source.

 This package should not require additional tools other than the ones required by React Native itself, and should not fundamentally change how a package is